oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/admin-console.md

 Slim installers reduce the size of WebLogic Server downloads, installations, container images, and Kubernetes pods.
 For example, a WebLogic Server 12.2.1.4 slim installer download is approximately 180 MB smaller.

 The Remote Console is deployed as a standalone Java program, which can connect to multiple WebLogic Server Administration Servers using REST APIs.
 You connect to the Remote Console and, when prompted, supply the WebLogic Server login credentials along with the URL of the WebLogic Server Administration Server's administration port to which you want to connect.

 **Note**:  An Administration Server administration port typically is the same as its default port unless either an SSL port or an administration port is configured and enabled.

+{{% notice warning %}}
+Externally exposing administrative, RMI, or T3 capable WebLogic channels using a Kubernetes `NodePort`, load balancer, port forwarding, or a similar method can create an insecure configuration.
+For more information, see [external network access security]({{<relref "/security/domain-security/weblogic-channels.md">}}).
+{{% /notice %}}

 ### Setup